webix-hub/docs/data/api/ui.querybuilder_setvalue.md

 setValue
 =============

-@todo:
-	check
+@todo: check the link to sample

 @short:
-	sets a value for Query Builder as an array of rules and fields for filtering.
-Please, see the details
+	sets a value for Query Builder as an array of rules and fields for filtering

 @params: